Bloodscream: Fictional character biography

-Bloodscream later appeared as a member of the Nightstalkers where they attacked the vampires residing on North Brother Island.
-He also reanimated and controlled Frank Drake's corpse to assist them.
-When the Avengers Emergency Response Division fought the Nightstalkers, Frank Drake was freed from Bloodscream's control and assisted in defeating the Nightstalkers.
-Bloodscream and the rest of the Nightstalkers were left for the vampire sheriffs to stand trial in the vampire nation of Vampyrsk.
+Bloodscream later appears as a member of the Nightstalkers when they attack the vampires residing on North Brother Island.
+He also reanimates and controls Frank Drake's corpse to assist them.
+When the Avengers Emergency Response Division battle the Nightstalkers, Drake is freed from Bloodscream's control and assists in defeating the Nightstalkers.
+Bloodscream and the rest of the Nightstalkers are left to stand trial.